CES awards cannabis company then bans it from mentioning cannabis when exhibiting – TechCrunch

 TechCrunch confirmed at the time the CTA also prohibited Lora DiCarlo from exhibiting at CES, citing the company doesn’t fit a product category.
 However, other sex tech companies were on the show floor that year.

-Past CES shows featured sex-tech companies, including a virtual reality porn company in 2017 and a sex toy robot for men in 2018.
-This 2020 year’s show will be sexual wellness company OhMiBod’s tenth year exhibiting at CES.
-In years past, the company launched wellness products, including a Kegel exerciser and in 2019, when Lora DiCarlo was banned, an Apple Watch-controlled vibrator.
+Past CES shows featured sex tech companies, including a virtual reality porn company in 2017 and a sex toy robot for men in 2018.
+This year’s show will be sexual wellness company OhMiBod’s tenth year exhibiting at CES.
+In years past, the company launched wellness products, including a Kegel exerciser and, in 2019, when Lora DiCarlo was banned, an Apple Watch-controlled vibrator.

 “There is an obvious double-standard when it comes to sexuality and sexual health,” Lora DiCarlo founder Lora Haddock wrote last year.
 “While there are sex and sexual health products at CES, it seems that CES/CTA administration applies the rules differently for companies and products based on the gender of their customers.
 Men’s sexuality is allowed to be explicit with a literal sex robot in the shape of an unrealistically proportioned woman and VR porn in point of pride along the aisle.
 Female sexuality, on the other hand, is heavily muted if not outright banned.”